scoulomb/myDNS/understand-dns/2-advanced-bind/1-bind-in-docker-and-kubernetes/3-deploy-named-in-a-pod.md

 To simulate hosts with different subnets, my idea is to:
 - Deploy a pod with bind in k8s cluster
 - Query this DNS server from:
+    - its pod itself (as we would have done if DNS would be deployed in node directly) (source ip is [`127.0.0.1`](./2-understand-source-ip-in-k8s.md#Deploy-special-nginx-showing-source-ip))
     - a node
-        - using POD IP
-        - using service with type ClusterIP
+        - using service with type ClusterIP (source ip is  [`10.0.2.15`](./2-understand-source-ip-in-k8s.md#target-source-ip-app-from-the-node))
+        - using POD IP   (source ip is  [`172.17.0.1`](./2-understand-source-ip-in-k8s.md#target-source-ip-app-from-the-node))
      - another pod
-        - using POD IP
-        - using service with type ClusterIP
+        - using service with type ClusterIP (source ip is  [`172.17.0.0/16`](./2-understand-source-ip-in-k8s.md#target-source-ip-app-from-another-pod))
+        - using POD IP  (source ip is  [`172.17.0.0/16`](./2-understand-source-ip-in-k8s.md#target-source-ip-app-from-another-pod))

+`172.17.0.0/16` is POD CIDR (pod IP address range).

-This pod with bind replaces the [nginx showing source ip](2-understand-source-ip-in-k8s.md) from previous section Client will perform `nslookup` instead of `curl` queries.
+This DNS pod with bind replaces the [nginx showing source ip](2-understand-source-ip-in-k8s.md) from previous section Client will perform `nslookup` instead of `curl` queries.

 As observed before the source IP would be different if coming from a node or a given pod.
-We can also deploy 50 client pod to have different IP range.
+We can also deploy 50 client pod to have different IP range with `172.17.0.0/16`

 In a first we will deploy see how to deploy a POD with basic bind configuration.